On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Yue-Long Shen, Yu-Ji Shi, Wei Wang, Zhi-Gang Wang and Fu-Sheng Yu for valuable discussions and to Wei Wang for constant encouragements.
-This work is supported in part by National Natural Science Foundation of China under Grant No. 12065020.
+The authors are grateful to Profs.
+Pietro Colangelo, Yue-Long Shen, Wei Wang, Zhi-Gang Wang, Fu-Sheng Yu, and Dr. Yu-Ji Shi for valuable discussions.
+This work is supported in part by scientific research start-up fund for Junma program of Inner Mongolia University, scientific research start-up fund for talent introduction in Inner Mongolia Autonomous Region, and National Natural Science Foundation of China under Grant No. 12065020.